ikt32/GTAVCustomTorqueMap/README.md

 The description is what's used to display the configuration in-game in the menu.

-The ModelName is used to match the vehicle model for auto-loading.
-The same with PlateText.
+The `ModelName` is used to match the vehicle model for auto-loading.

+The following applies for `PlateText`:

+* `autoload_model`: Loads the config for all vehicles with this model.
+* `undefined`: Doesn't automatically load the config.
+* Any other string: Matches the plate text to only load for specific vehicles.

 Unit for `DriveMaxVel` is in m/s (like the game internally), so take care of that fact when editing manually.
 This is basically the final drive thing.